emareg/id2/Readme.md

 An even shorter form for certain well-known and well-defined IDs are possible in the form of

 ```
- §l:8FWH4HX8+QR
+ §g:8FWH4HX8+QR
 ```

-In this case `§` serves as the prefix, `l` is the class of the identifier, `:` the separator, and the rest the identifier itself.
+In this case `§` serves as the prefix, `g` is the class of the identifier, `:` the separator, and the rest the identifier itself.